Which rear shocks do you recommend for my bike?

 Regarding the rear suspension, the first question you will need to ask yourself is do I want a coil spring shock in the rear or an air spring shock?
 If you are not leaning one way or another, and need help determining which design will work best for your needs, it comes down to two main factors: Do you seek the ease of adjustment, or do you need to lower the bike significantly, or both?
 The benefit of our air ride over our coil shocks is that our air shocks will allow you to change your seat height by roughly 3” from fully inflated to completely deflated.
 This results in a significant amount of seat height change that will allow for a better footing to aid in parking, pulling up to stop signs, etc. for our shorter riders.
 The onboard compressor and handlebar control allow for ease of adjustment, by allowing you to make “on the fly” adjustments to spring preload (air pressure) and allows for ease of adjustment when adding additional weight to the bike (luggage/passengers).

 A lot of our riders aren’t looking to necessarily lower the bike drastically, or just don’t want an air ride system, and are just looking to improve their ride quality.
 That is where our coil spring shocks may be best suited for you.
-There are a few different factors that go in to determining which coil product line to go with, as well as determining spring rate and length you should choose.
+There are a few different factors that go into determining which coil product line to go with, as well as determining the spring rate and length you should choose.

-The next coil shock worth discussing is our REVO-A shock, which retails at $925.00.
+The next coil shock worth discussing is our REVO-A shock, which retails at $999.95 USD.
 This is essentially the same shock as the standard REVO; however, this shock offers rebound adjustment much like the AIR-A in the form of a six-position rebound adjustment knob on the lower damper body of each shock.
 The rebound adjustment knob will allow the rider to manipulate how much the shock rebounds (or how fast the shock returns to the fully extended length after being compressed).
-Position one on the knob will offer more rebound, less damping, and will soften the ride slightly.
-Position six on the other end of the spectrum will offer more damping, less rebound, and stiffen the ride slightly.
+Positioning "one" on the knob will offer more rebound, less damping, and will soften the ride slightly.
+Position "six" on the other end of the spectrum will offer more damping, less rebound, and stiffen the ride slightly.
 This additional adjustment on the REVO-A is great for changing road conditions or changes in rider/passenger weight configurations.
 An example would be highway cruising, the rider may like a lower rebound setting to achieve a plush ride for cruising, but when riding a road requiring an abundance of cornering, the rider may want to increase their rebound setting to a higher number to increase damping and the performance feel for this type of road condition.

-The next thing to get in to, is how to determine which length of shock to go with.
+The next thing to get into is how to determine which length of shocks to go with.
 We offer a 12” and 13” shock in our REVO and REVO-A product lines, and a 13” and 14” length in our REVO ARC product line.
 These lengths are the unloaded static lengths, and all of our shocks are designed to be ridden with a specified amount of sag depending on the length of the shock.
 Sag is a predetermined amount of travel allocated to allow for “top out clearance” (or clearance on the top side of the shock stroke when fully extended).
-This prevents the shock from being extended to its fully extended length after rebounding, which would result in metal to metal contact if not accounted for.
-For our 12” REVO or REVO-A shocks, we recommend ½” of sag, so this means the shocks will measure 11.5” when rider or rider/passenger weight is on the bike.
+This prevents the shock from being extended to its fully extended length after rebounding, which would result in metal-to-metal contact if not accounted for.
+For our 12” REVO or REVO-A shocks, we recommend ½” of sag, so this means the shocks will measure 11.5” when the rider or rider/passenger weight is on the bike.
 With our 13” REVO or REVO-A shock, we recommend 1” of sag, so these shocks will measure 12” when the rider or rider/passenger weight is on the bike.
 When it comes to our REVO ARC line, we recommend ¾” to 1 ¼” of sag, so the REVO ARC shock will measure anywhere from 11 ¾” to 12 ¼” on the 13” REVO ARC when the rider or rider/passenger weight is on the bike, or 12 ¾” to 13 ¼” on the 14” REVO ARC when the rider or rider/passenger weight is on the bike.
-Rider preference and inseam length will determine which length of shock to go with.
+Rider preference and inseam length will determine which length of shocks to go with.
 In most cases, we recommend the 13” shock (if your inseam allows for it), as this shock will provide an additional inch of travel over the 12” shock.
-The best way to determine if a certain shock length we offer will work for you, is to measure the shocks currently on your bike between the upper and lower mounting bolts with your weight on the bike, and then compare that measurement to our shock lengths listed above after the sag has been set.
+The best way to determine if a certain shock length we offer will work for you is to measure the shocks currently on your bike between the upper and lower mounting bolts with your weight on the bike, and then compare that measurement to our shock lengths listed above after the sag has been set.
 This process will let you know how much your seat height will change by going with one of our particular lengths of shock.